dataography/Hadoop-Platform/Spark_Tutorial_pySpark_Shell/Creating_Data_Frame.md

-#In this File, we will learn how to create data frame step by step.
+#In this File, we will learn how to create data frame step by step, and perform some basic transformation

-#Lets a create a data frame of Directors
+Lets a create a data frame of Directors

     > Movies = sc.parallelize([
       ["Naked", 1994, "Mike Leigh", "Comedy, Drama",7.9, 0],